CICE-Consortium/Icepack/_sources/developer_guide/dg_scripts.rst.txt

 -----------

-The icepack scripts are implemented such that everything is resolved after **icepack.create.case** is called.
-This is done by both copying specific files into the case directory and running scripts as part of the **icepack.create.case** command line to setup various files.
+The icepack scripts are implemented such that everything is resolved after **icepack.setup** is called.
+This is done by both copying specific files into the case directory and running scripts as part of the **icepack.setup** command line to setup various files.

-**icepack.create.case** drives the case setup.
+**icepack.setup** drives the case setup.
 It is written in csh.
 All supporting scripts are relatively simple csh or sh scripts.

 The file **icepack.settings** specifies a set of env defaults for the case.
 The file